-This lovely River Cottage is located at Sleaty Road, Graiguecullen, Co.
+This lovely River Cottage is located at Sleaty Street, Graiguecullen, Co.
 Carlow.
-It`is just next to St. Patricks Boys A.F.C (Graiguecullen Carlow), between Carlow Town Park and Carlow Parcel Collection Post.
-I pass it everyday on my way to work.
+It is just next to St. Patricks Boys A.F.C (Graiguecullen Carlow), between Carlow Town Park and Carlow Parcel Collection Post.
+I pass it every day on my way to work.

-This River Cottage is decorated by plaques commemorate Irish Republican Army North and South soldiers: Kevin Barry, James Connolly, Michael Collins and Irish Republican Army hunger strikers: Bobby Sands, Charles Stewart Parnell.
+This River Cottage is decorated by plaques commemorating Irish Republican Army North and South soldiers.
+Such as Kevin Barry, James Connolly, Michael Collins, and Irish Republican Army hunger strikers: Bobby Sands, and Charles Stewart Parnell.

-James Connolly a marxist union leader and revolutionary who was a leading participant in the Easter Rising (April 24–29, 1916) in Dublin against British rule.
+James Connolly was a Marxist union leader and revolutionary.
+Who was a leading participant in the Easter Rising (April 24–29, 1916) in Dublin against British rule.

-Michael Collins was an Irish revolutionary, soldier, and politician who was a leading figure in the early-20th-century Irish struggle for independence.
-He is most famous for his leadership of the republican military campaign against Britain (the War of Independence) through the Irish Republican Army (IRA).
+Michael Collins was an Irish revolutionary, soldier, and politician.
+He was a leading figure in the early-20th-century Irish struggle for independence.
+Also, he is most famous for his leadership of the Republican military campaign.
+Against Britain (the War of Independence) through the Irish Republican Army (IRA).

-Bobby Sands was 27 years old when he lost his life on May 5, 1981, during a hunger strike, protesting the end to “political prisoner” status for IRA prisoners.
+Bobby Sands was 27 years old when he lost his life on May 5, 1981, during a hunger strike.
+He protested the end of “political prisoner” status for IRA prisoners.

-Charles Stewart Parnell was Irish Nationalist, member of the British Parliament (1875–91), and the leader of the struggle for Irish Home Rule in the late 19th century.
+Charles Stewart Parnell was an Irish Nationalist, member of the British Parliament (1875–91).
+Also the leader of the struggle for Irish Home Rule in the late 19th century.

 Location of River Cottage (Graiguecullen Carlow):